-Post traumatic stress is an affliction that can be cause by a myriad of traumatic events ranging from wartime combat, physical abuse, acts of violence, car accidents and workplace bullying, harassment and discrimination.
-The value of a case is predicated on several factors including the severity of the injury, whether other injuries were are involved in the claim against the at fault party, and the availability of insurance or other forms of assets on the part of the liable party.
-Every personal injury case or workplace incident case is unique, thus average settlement predictions for all cases of a certain type is difficult to calculate without a thorough case analysis by an experienced personal injury attorney.
+Post traumatic stress disorder (PTSD) is an anxiety disorder which can result from a myriad of traumatic events ranging from wartime combat to physical abuse, acts of violence, car accidents as well as workplace bullying, harassment and racial-ethnic discrimination.
+The potential value of a case is based on several significant factors including the severity of the injury, whether other injuries were are involved in the claim against the at fault party, and the availability of insurance or other forms of assets on the part of the liable party.
+Every PTSD claim is different comprising of unique set of factors which can play role in any future settlement predictions.
+Thus, the value of such cases are difficult to calculate without a thorough case analysis by an experienced personal injury attorney.

 Nonetheless we have provided you with a set of factors which can play a significant role in calculating an estimated value of a case involving the development of post traumatic stress syndrome.
 If you have further legal questions after reading this article feel free to contact our law firm toll free at (855)385-2529.
 All consultations are free of charge.